-The history of the development of the .500 Nitro Express is not entirely clear.
-The cartridge first appeared in the United Kingdom in the late 19th Century, where it evolved from the .500 Express case.
+The history around the development of the .500 Nitro Express is not entirely clear.
+It first appeared in the United Kingdom in the late 19th century, where it evolved from the .500 Express case.
 The difference between the two is that black powder is loaded in the .500 Express, and cordite is loaded in the .500 Nitro Express.

-African hunting has surged again in recent years, leading many hunters to choose the .500 Nitro Express as a their cartridge to harvest the continent's most dangerous game.
-As impressive as the ballistics are for this century old cartridge, the .500 Nitro Express deserves the attention it has garnered.
-The cartridge fires a Hornady Dangerous Game Solid bullet weighing 570 grains out the muzzle travelling at 2,100 feet per second and carrying a muzzle energy of more than 5,800 foot pounds.
-Two hundred yards downrange, the bullet is still flying faster than 1,600 feet per second and delivering more than 3,200 foot pounds of energy.
-The .500 Nitro Express today is sold with Soft Point bullets, Triple Shock bullets and many other popular configurations.
+African hunting has surged again in recent years, leading many hunters to choose the .500 Nitro Express as their cartridge to harvest the continent's most dangerous game.
+And as impressive as the ballistics are for this century-old cartridge, the .500 Nitro Express deserves the attention it has garnered.
+The cartridge fires a Hornady Dangerous Game Solid bullet weighing 570 grains out the muzzle, travelling at 2,100 feet per second and carrying a muzzle energy of more than 5,800 foot pounds.
+200 yards downrange, the bullet is still flying faster than 1,600 feet per second and delivering more than 3,200 foot pounds of energy.
+Today, the .500 Nitro Express is sold with Soft Point bullets, Triple Shock bullets and many other popular configurations.

-American hunters will not find many applications for the .500 Nitro Express beyond stopping a rouge elephant that has escaped from the local zoo or stopping a semi truck that's trying to run you over.
-The idea, however, of owning a cartridge that shoots nearly an ounce of lead with two tons of force is a compelling thought!
+American hunters will not find many applications for the .500 Nitro Express beyond stopping a rogue elephant that has escaped from the local zoo or stopping a semi-truck that's trying to run you over.
+However, the idea of owning a cartridge that shoots nearly an ounce of lead with two tons of force is a compelling thought!